 Moving on to the main hype inspiring aspect of this product, the vibrant RGB lights.
 The RGB system is wireless to keep things clean and simple.
-You have to use the latest Corsair link 4.6 software to configure and program memory temperature, timings, frequency and a multitude of lighting effects like color pulse, group delay, color shift, rainbow and many more according to your taste.
+You have to use the latest Corsair link 4.6 software to configure and program memory temperature, timings, frequency and a multitude of lighting effects like colour pulse, group delay, colour shift, rainbow and many more according to your taste.

 Next kid on the block is this budget package for gentlemen who are afraid of breaking their banks.
 Ballistix is revered for its affordable and quality RAMs giving you a continuum of speeds of 2400MHz, 2666MHz and 3000MHz at CL16 latency running fine at 1.2 volts.

-It comes in gray, white, and red colors.
+It comes in grey, white, and red colours.
 Ryzen seems to perform better on faster memory.
 If you have a motherboard that can support quicker RAM, and you want to get the most out of your processor, even on stock speeds, this may not be the choice for you.

-Unlike other RAMs, it won’t overclock beyond its rated speeds but that is a fairly meager concern.
+Unlike other RAMs, it won’t overclock beyond its rated speeds but that is a fairly meagre concern.
 You have a plethora of capacity choices namely: single sticks ranging from 4GB to 16GB: Kits coming with 8Gb SR, 16GB SR and DR, 32GB, and 64GB kits with diverse capacity combinations.
-It is a quad channel RAM for those juicy bandwidths.

 It is a low profile RAM allowing you comfortably fit in most CPU air coolers above and around it, however, some CPU coolers will restrict access to the memory slots on certain motherboards.
 Our Ballistix modules vary in height, depending on the model.
 We highly recommend confirming the amount of space you have available.
 To optimize your Ballistix memory, you will need to enable XMP in your system’s UEFI/BIOS.